-integrates existing programmes into the Lifelong Learning Programme and also international higher education programmes: Mundus, Tempus, ALFA, Edulink and bilateral programmes.
+Erasmus + integrates existing programmes into the Lifelong Learning Programme as well as international higher education programmes: Mundus, Tempus, ALFA, Edulink and bilateral programmes, in addition to the Youth in Action Programme.

 PROGRAMMES

-This programme is clearly aimed at internationalisation beyond the borders of the EU, opening up to third countries with the aim of improving capacities.
+This programme has a clear vocation for internationalisation beyond the EU’s borders, opening up to third countries with the aim of improving capacities.

 It consists of actions in areas:

-- Cooperation for innovation and the exchange of good practice;
+- Cooperation for innovation and the exchange of good practices;

 - Support for policy reform;